tacaro/TeamTermite/ModelOverview.md

 **Updated 4-22-2020 (Liam Friar)**
 Everything is run from termite_model.m
-Most parameters that could be varied are declared at the top of termite_model.m
+Most parameters that could be varied are declared at the top of termite_model.m Below is a very high level summary of the model and list of parameters, followed by more details about implementation of the model.

+****** High level Summary and Parameters *******

+**Landscape description:** The landscape has 3 levels: Grass Quantity, Nutritional Value, and Dung Count.
+Grass Quantity decreases as animals feed.
+Nutritional value is static.
+Both are binary to begin with (high on mounds and low off mounds).
+Dung tracks animal movement (each turn, each animal leaves 1 unit of dung where it feeds, and 1 unit of dung spread along its movement path).
+Fertilizer mounds are arranged in the landscape in a random, square grid, or hexagonal grid pattern.
+The input can be a number of fertile pixels and a mound radius or a number of mounds and a mound radius.
+The size of the landscape can be modified, but the x and y dimensions must be equal for the square grid and should probably be some reasonable proportion for the hexagonal grid.
+In both grids, the edge of the allowed region of the landscape has many mounds.
+We could easily have the grids start some number of pixels inside the boundary.
+If the landscape is defined with a number of mounds or number of fertile pixels that is impossible given the landscape pattern, mound radius, etc., extra mounds are randomly placed (non-overlapping) and then extra pixels until the parameters are satisfied.
+So, a 26 mound square grid, for example, would be a 5x5 grid with an extra randomly placed mound.

+Parameters:
+Landscape type: Random, square, hexagonal
+Size of Landscape: 100x100
+Starting grass value on mounds: 100
+Ratio of on-mound to off-mound grass and nutrition: 5 (^^nutrition on-mound is 1, no matter starting grass value, so if ratio is 5, nutrition is 1 on-mound and 0.2 off mound.
+Grass could be 100 and 20.)
+Number of mounds: 25
+Number of fertile pixels: 925 (out of 10k)
+(^^Would probably want to keep either # mounds or # pixels constant) Mound radius: 3.5
+(^^Note that if radius changes, and we want the number of fertile pixels to remain constant, there will be extra individual fertile pixels randomly placed on the initial landscape for however many pixels remain after fertile_pixels mod (num_mounds * mound_area))

+**Animal description:** Animals are on the landscape one at a time.
+Each time step, an animal moves and then feeds.
+It decides how to move (run or tumble) based on the grass quantity and nutritional value of its current location and a memory of its previous 3 locations.
+If the animal tumbles, it moves a distance taken from a distribution and turns at an angle from pi to -pi.
+If the animal runs, it moves a distance from a distribution of larger values (not overlapping the tumble distribution) and turns at an angle from a more narrow distribution.
+The amount an animal feeds is a function of the amount of grass at its feeding location.

+Parameters:
+Number of animals: hundreds-thousands (Instead of a number, have previously implemented a boolean to let animals enter landscape until the landscape is depleted by some amount and then end the simulation)
+Max number of steps per animal
+Able2stop: false (if true, animal can stop if it crosses a good patch along its path)
+Run4ever: false (if true, run steps are infinite until animal leaves landscape or stops on a good patch)
+random_walk: false (if true, animal moves in a random walk instead of run and tumble) How much dung animal leaves: 1 during move, 1 during feed each step Max Turn Angle: [pi, -pi]
+Tumble distance step range: [0.5, 2]
+Run to tumble distance ratio: 4
+(So if tumble is [0.5, 2] and ratio is 4, then run is [2, 8]
+Run to tumble angle ratio: 3
+(So if tumble angles are [-pi, pi] then run angles are [-pi/3, pi/3]

+**Decision making and parameters:**

+Animals consume grass at final location each time step and deplete the landscape as a function grass_consumed = grass_here * max_feed / max_grass
+(max_feed is a set value and max_grass is the starting grass quantity on a mound.)
+Animal has memory of 3 previous locations.
+It remembers grass_consumed * nutrition Animal makes decision to run or tumble at each time step based on this memory and the same function grass_consumed * nutrition value for its current location though consumed would not be in the past tense if this were normal English. :)

+Animal tumbles if following is true for current location or mean of 3 memory locations:
+3 <  nutrition * grass_here * max_feed / max_grass
+(^^The value can be different for current and memory, but both are currently 3).

+For context, max_feed = 5 and max_grass = 100, so if on a mound (nutrition = 1), this means grass_here > 60
+If off a mound (nutrition = 0.2), this is impossible for the current location, though the exact value could still matter for affecting the mean of the memory.

+There is also a boolean to stop when crossing a good patch if able2stop == true.
+This boolean is very similar and should probably be updated to be the same in the future.

+****** Implementation Summary *******

 After declaring variables, the script begins by creating an x-y array of fertilizer mound locations.
-The mounds can be in either a random or uniform (grid) pattern.
+The mounds can be in either a random, square grid, or hexagonal grid pattern.
 For the uniform pattern, the mounds at the edges can be included or not.
 The landscape is created by calling initialize_landscape_1 given x and y dimensions, the location of fertilizer mounds, and the amount of grass that starts on top of a mound.
 The x and y dimensions can be varied, although as of now they need to be equal for some code in run_and_tumble to run properly.
 The landscape has 3 layers: grass quantity (which decreases when it is eaten), nutrition (which currently does not change), and dung (which tracks how much time animals have spent in the given grid square).
 Dung increases when an animal is grazing and also along its movement path, proportional to the portion of the path that passed through that square.
 If the largest step an animal could take is 5, then there is a boundary such that any animal coming within 5 grid spaces of the edge of the landscape will disappear. "random_fertilizer" is a function that creates the random fertilizer mound xy coordinates such that the mounds will not overlap.

 A boolean "has_patches" allows a control landscape with no fertilizer mounds if false.
 There should be the same number of total fertile pixels to start, but they are distributed individually instead of in circular mounds.
 This can still be uniform or random.